aatef/DevNOps/README.md

 # DevNOps
 DevNOps : We serve devops with coffee

-Remember, DevOps is not just about tools; it's a cultural shift that emphasizes collaboration, communication, and automation.
+Mastering DevOps is a comprehensive journey that involves both technical and cultural aspects.
+DevOps is not just about tools; it's a cultural shift that emphasizes collaboration, communication, and automation.
 Continuously seek feedback and adapt your practices accordingly.
 This plan should provide a solid foundation, but your learning journey should extend far beyond these 90 days.
 Stay curious and keep exploring new DevOps practices and technologies as they emerge.

-Mastering DevOps is a comprehensive journey that involves both technical and cultural aspects.
-Here's a 90-day plan to help you progressively learn and apply DevOps practices through hands-on experience:
+Here's a 90-day plan to help you progressively learn and apply DevOps practices through hands-on experience,

-# Week 1: Building Foundations
+- This daily plan is intense,
+- and it's crucial to adjust the pace to match your own learning style and prior experience.
+DevOps is a broad and evolving field, so would this list be ever evolving and keeping you all up with ever evolving field of DevOps and its ever evolving challenges.

+# Before you start

 - Day 0: Getting ready for DevOps Learning and Practice
     - [DevOps Prerequisites - Getting started with DevOps by FreeCodeCamp.org](https://www.youtube.com/watch?v=Wvf0mBNGjXY)